alexrothenberg/legacy_data/README.md

 in the `legacy_data` gem can help!
 This generator looks into your existing database and generates ActiveRecord models based on the information encoded in it.

+This gem works with Rails 3

-* If you are using Rails 2.3 you must use v 0.1.12 of this gem "gem install legacy_data --version 0.1.12"
+* If you are using Rails 2.3 you must use v 0.1.12 "gem install legacy_data --v 0.1.12"

 ## How to use it